Roamingmistake/Hackdonalds/README.md

 By injecting the specially crafted header:
 X-Middleware-Subrequest: middleware:middleware:middleware:middleware:middleware

 We confused the middleware into granting access to endpoints that were normally protected.
-In our tests using Burp Suite, including this header transformed previous 307/401 responses into legitimate 200 OK responses for pages such as /admin and /api/parse-xml.
+We were able to transform the previous 307/401 responses into legitimate 200 OK responses for protected pages by simply including this header.

 ![Screenshot 2025-04-11 161646](https://github.com/user-attachments/assets/db4fa2aa-0d63-4dd1-a184-f8b70b63243b)

-Exploiting the XXE Vulnerability
+# Exploiting the XXE Vulnerability

 With authentication bypassed, our focus shifted to the /api/parse-xml endpoint.
 This endpoint accepted XML input from the client and leveraged the Node.js library libxmljs2 for XML processing.
 We see we get a reflected response back from the parser.